 There are currently 6 elephant camps on ‘Elephant Island’, these camps provide the chance to join them for a swim, feed them and, of course, take a ride on the elephants.
 The most popular and apparently humane elephant camp is Ban Kwan Chang, supported by the Asian Elephant Foundation, the camp is located in Klong Son which is away from the resorts, but in our opinion worth making the journey.
 Here you will witness the elephants in their natural quiet environment, surrounded by jungle and fruit farms.

-All the camps charge a standard price of 800 Baht for an hour trek and 1,300 Baht for a 2-hour trek, this also includes bathing the elephants in the river.
+All the camps charge a standard price for the activities.
+800 Baht for an hour trek and 1,300 Baht for a 2-hour trek, this also includes bathing the elephants in the river.
 Prices include transfer to and from the hotel, plus fruit and drinks.

 If you want to see young elephants having fun, then the calves from Meechai Elephant Camp in Kai Bae can often be seen on the beach or playing in the sea near KB Hut & KB Resort.